runtimeverification/firefly-demo/instructions.md

 cd ..
 ```

-Run the test suite that will talk to the Firefly client (ie. Truffle).
-Save the output.
+Run the test suite that will talk to the Firefly client (ie. Truffle), saving the output:

 ```
 truffle test &> results.txt
 ```

-Retrieve the coverage data from Firefly and then close the client.
+Retrieve the coverage data from Firefly and then close the client:

 ```
 cd evm-semantics